 Iconic boulders distinguish this often crowded playground for all ages.
-The trek from The Baths to Stoney Bay takes about an hour and is a relatively easy.
+The trek from The Baths to Stoney Bay takes about an hour.
+It is a relatively easy hike.
 The fun includes some tight passages to crawl through, a bit of wading in ankle-deep water, a scramble over huge rocks, and picturesque views of Fallen Jerusalem Island.

 Gorda Peak National Park

-Festooned with bromeliads and Christmas orchids, home to hermit crabs, harmless snakes, and the world’s smallest lizard, this moderately difficult trail is a must for plant and reptile enthusiasts.
+This moderately difficult trail is a must for plant and reptile enthusiasts.
+Festooned with bromeliads and Christmas orchids, hermit crabs, harmless snakes, and the world’s smallest lizard call it home.
 Depending on whether you hike the lower or upper trail, photographers can capture breathtaking shots of North Sound, Tortola and The Dogs.
 On a clear day, Anegada stretches across the horizon.